 Fig. 15

 In the figure above, this is the graph where h(n) for all nodes are further underestimates of the true path cost to the Goal node.
-The h(n) functions are the Euclidean distances path cost of the nodes to the goal node (cost (n, g)) minus 0.1.
+The h(n) functions are the actual path cost of the nodes to the goal node (cost (n, g)) minus 0.1.
 The results are that 12 nodes are expanded.
 This result goes to show that the same number of nodes are expanded in certain search graphs, when reducing h(n) when h(n) is already an underestimate, depending on the heuristic and path costs of the frontier nodes at each iteration.
 Notice that the A* search algorithm took a different optimal path from the previous figure, given 2 optimal paths in the search graph.